HealthHackAu2018/smart-maps/README.md

 ## Running instructions
 ```
-python -m python_read_data
+python -m python_read_data --file-dir='sample-data'
 ```

-This will take all the pdfs from the specified directory and output a 'output.csv'
+This will take all the pdfs from a specified directory and output a 'output.csv' file.